Air Transportation Centers of Excellence (20.109)

 Credentials/Documentation

 Required documentation is outlined in each solicitation package.
-After each Notice of Solicitation is published, copies of the Solicitation are available during a Public Meeting and/or from the FAA Centers of Excellence Program Office, FAA Technical Center, Atlantic City International Airport, NJ 08405.
-To establish a Center of Excellence, a competitive process is conducted to include a public announcement, publication of a solicitation, a management/fiscal review and technical evaluation.
-Public Law 101-508 established the following six selection criteria: (1) The extent to which the needs of the State in which the applicant is located are representative of the needs of the region for improved air transportation services and facilities.
+After the Draft Solicitation is published, copies of the Solicitation are available prior to a Public Meeting and are provided by the FAA Centers of Excellence Program Office, FAA Technical Center, Atlantic City International Airport, NJ 08405.
+To establish a Center of Excellence, the FAA COE Program Office conducts a competitive process to include a: public announcement, publication of a Draft and a Final Solicitation, period of public comment, management/fiscal review, and a technical evaluation.
+Public Law 101-508 established the following equally weighted selection criteria: (1) The extent to which the needs of the State in which the applicant is located are representative of the needs of the region for improved air transportation services and facilities.
 (2) The demonstrated research and extension resources available to the applicant for carrying out this program.
 (3) The capability of the applicant to provide leadership in making national and regional contributions to the solution of both long- range and immediate air transportation problems.
 (4) The extent to which the applicant has an established air transportation program.
 (5) The demonstrated ability of the applicant to disseminate results of air transportation research and educational programs through a State-wide or region-wide continuing education program.
-(6) The projects which the applicant proposes to carry out under the grant.* Each proposal must include the following: (a) description of current research projects being conducted in the specified research area, (b) a schedule of anticipated expenses for establishing and operating the Center of Excellence, (c) a plan for meeting the 50 percent nonfederal contribution toward the matching requirements, (d) a statement showing its aggregate expenditures from all other sources for aviation research in its 2 fiscal years preceding November 5, 1990, (e) all data sufficient for the evaluation team to determine the extent to which the applicant is able to satisfy the six selection criteria outlined.
-Each proposal must contain: 1. a completed Application for Federal Assistance (SF-424 Research and Related); 2. table of contents; 3. a technical statement addressing the problems inherent in the specific topic area(s) and probable solutions; 4. a summary of research results from FAA funding in the past five years; 5. biographical sketches of senior personnel and a list of their principal accomplishments and publications during the past five years; 6. proposed budget for the initial three years including the anticipated costs of managing a new Center of Excellence, and a management plan; 7. current and pending support on all research awards from all sources; 8. available facilities and major items of equipment to be available to conduct research, and that which is necessary to acquire.
-9. letters of support from various industry representatives, state and local officials, etc. Other required forms are Disclosure of Lobbying Activities form SF-LLL and certification of Compliance with Civil Rights Act.
-OMB Circular No. A-87 applies to this program.
+(6) The projects which the applicant proposes to carry out under the grant.
+Each proposal must include the following: (a) description of current research projects being conducted in the specific research area, (b) a schedule of anticipated costs to establish and operate the Center of Excellence, (c) a plan for meeting the 50 percent nonfederal contribution toward the matching requirements, (d) a statement showing aggregate expenditures from all other sources for aviation research in its 2 fiscal years preceding November 5, 1990, (e) all data sufficient for the evaluation team to determine the extent to which the applicant is able to satisfy the six selection criteria outlined.
+Each proposal must contain a: 1. completed Application for Federal Assistance (SF-424 Research and Related); 2. table of contents; 3. technical statement addressing the problems inherent in the specific technical area(s) and probable solutions; 4. summary of results from FAA funding in the past five years; 5. biographical sketch for all senior personnel and a list of their principal accomplishments and publications during the past five years; 6. proposed budget for the initial three years including the anticipated costs of managing a new Center of Excellence, and a management plan; 7. listing of all current and pending support on all research awards from all sources; 8. listing of all available facilities and major items of equipment to be available to conduct research, and that which is necessary to acquire.
+9. a cover letter and letters of support from various industry representatives, state and local officials, etc. Other required forms are to be included such as Disclosure of Lobbying Activities Form SF-LLL and certification of Compliance with the Civil Rights Act.

 Application Procedure

-OMB Circular No. A-102 applies to this program.
-This program is excluded from coverage under OMB Circular No. A-110.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Colleges and universities may apply after the FAA has published a Notice of Availability of Solicitation for a Center of Excellence in a specific research area on the Grants.gov website.
-Solicitation and application packages are available from the FAA Centers of Excellence Program Office, FAA Technical Center, Atlantic City International Airport, NJ 08405.
-Announcements are posted on the FAA Centers of Excellence website at www.faa.coe.gov
+Solicitation and application packages are available from the FAA Centers of Excellence Program Office FAA William J. Hughes Technical Center, Bldg 300, Atlantic City International Airport, NJ 08405.

 Award Procedure